brodeymc/Team10Project/Implementation.md

     - Connect to MySQL and create a new database for the application.
 3. Database Schema Scripts:
     - Navigate to the database-scripts folder in the project
     - Run the SQL scripts in numerical order to set up the necessary tables and data.
-You can use a MySQL client
+You can use a MySQL client or run it in IntelliJ.
 4. Database Configuration:
     - Open the src/main/resources/config.properties file using your favorite text editor or IntelliJ IDEA.
 5. Open Project in IntelliJ IDEA: